Powered By Blogger

 Then it gets all weird.

-With sporadic musical interludes that would look at home in a 60's hammer horror movie it mighty weird!!
-I WANT to tell you then end but its got that "Sixth Sense" factor where if I do spill the beans it will be spoilt for ever and now I've seen it I wont watch it ever again.
+With sporadic musical interludes that would look at home in a 60's hammer horror movie it's mighty weird!!
+I WANT to tell you then end but it's got that "Sixth Sense" factor where if I do spill the beans it will be spoilt for ever and now I've seen it I wont watch it ever again.
 Not because its bad but I don't see the point now I know the ending.

 It does not have that appeal of an Action Blockbuster and its not violent enough for a prison drama.
-Its got no humorous traits and will be in the "2 for £10" bin at HMV before the end of the Summer Holidays, so why see it?
+It's got no humorous traits and will be in the "2 for £10" bin at HMV before the end of the Summer Holidays, so why see it?

-Because you never really know until the end whats going to happen.
-Its not scary, jumpy or gross, however if you have daughters under the age of 10 it may be slightly upsetting to watch due to some of the scenes but its all part of the plot.
-There are flashbacks that occur randomly but believe me...it does all make sense at the end.
+Well, because you never really know until the end what's going to happen.
+Its not scary, jumpy or gross, however if you have daughters under the age of 10 it may be slightly upsetting to watch (due to some of the scenes) but it's all part of the plot.

 I went through 3 phases in this film, trying to work it out.